Bartapapa/legend/docs/pages/traits.md

 </details>
 <details markdown="1">
 <summary><b>People</b></summary>
 You actually belong to a race or sub-race of people.
 All the Traits you have are shared among these people.
 Describe a few defining aesthetic features.
 You have 1 <b>Friend</b> from this group of people, probably from where you come from.
 They'll help you out anytime if you meet them.
+In the outside world, you represent these people.
+Act accordingly.

+If you have a [Community] trait, you can acquire this for free.

 Instead of a race, this can be an organization, clan, family or other form of group of people.
 </details>